 1. The 1964 tri-centennial

 On the ground outside the damaged fence of the cemetery is the blue marker that was erected by New Jersey Tricentennial Commission, circa 1963.
 I hope someone will reinstall it at some point.
 This apparently happened when a car hit the marker and the fence well over a year ago.

 A mile or so from the cemetery is the old Salter's Mill in Imlaystown.
 It, too, once had a tricennial marker, noting that the mill was once owned by Richard Salter, whose daughter married Mordecai Lincoln, grandfather of Abraham Lincoln.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 7, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 289 times since then.
+It was originally submitted on December 7, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 330 times since then and 21 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on December 7, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.